aailab-uct/voice_pathology_split/README.md

 - Docker
 - Nvidia GPU (for speed reasons)
 - Nvidia Docker (for GPU support in Docker)
+- Prepared dataset (see below)
+- yolo weights (not included - see below)

 For dataset preparation
 - Python
 - tqdm (for progress bar)
+- created voiced and SVD spectrogram dataset

-For dataset creation (not in scope of this repository)
+For spectogram dataset creation (not in scope of this repository)
-- voiced and SVD dataset
+- voiced and SVD wav dataset
 - Python
 - scipy
 - numpy